5 Startups To Watch – Just Out Of Dragons Den

 Trapped in The Web

-To close our list; one of the youngest entrepreneur’s to entire into the den, Dave Murphy, pitched the dragons the all-thrills experience of virtual escape rooms.
+To close our list; one of the youngest entrepreneurs’s to entire into the den, Dave Murphy, pitched the dragons the all-thrills experience of virtual escape rooms.
 Perfect for team-building away days, birthday gatherings or even family events, Dave’s virtual escape rooms provide a socially distanced solution to the escape room craze.

 While initially sceptical, Touker Suleyman saw a huge market for the concept in the children’s space.
 But it was millionaire mum, Sara Davies, who bagged a 10% equity share of the business in return for £30,000 invested to make virtual escape rooms the go-to craze.